mosip/documentation/docs/Privacy-and-Security.md

 - Every key has an expiry date upon creation.
 (It's defined by the configuration, Default set to 6 Months)

 There are two modes of operation for key management. </br>
 **Inline**
 - In this mode the system would look at a configuration to see
 - When a data is written back to the database a new active key is used.
 - When a data is read where the encryption key is expired the system notifies the key management that the expired key is used and has to be re-encrypted with an active key. </br>
 **Batch**
 - In this mode, the system would search for all the tables for encrypted data with expired keys.
 - Re-encrypt them with the new active keys.
 - This mode is scheduled to run upon need basis or bi-monthly so there is no huge data crunch and the inline mode would have re-encrypted most of the data.

 # Registration data encryption
 Registration Client is used to collect all the personal and biometric information for MOSIP.
 The client is designed to work on TPM compatible machines.
-The client follows the following principles
+The client follows the following principles:
 - All machines are registered using the TPM identity keys.
 The public part of these keys are pre whitelisted in the MOSIP database.
 - An SK from SRK key is created to encrypt all the other keys used by MOSIP.
 - All local configurations are encrypted using the same mechanism.